19hours/sg-statutes/Acts/Building Control Act.md

 “temporary building” means —

-(a) any building or structure constructed of short-lived materials; or
+(a) any building or structure not more than 2 storeys high constructed of short-lived materials;

+[Act 22 of 2012 wef 01/03/2019]

-(b) any other building or structure permitted to be used by the competent authority or Commissioner of Building Control for a period not exceeding 36 months, or such other period as may be prescribed (if prescribed) in the building regulations,
+(b) any other building or structure not more than 2 storeys high permitted to be used by the competent authority or Commissioner of Building Control for a period not exceeding 36 months, or such other period as may be prescribed (if prescribed) in the building regulations;

+[Act 22 of 2012 wef 01/03/2019]

+(c) any building used as workers’ quarters, a site office, a show-flat or show-house, a builder’s shed, store or other shed required in connection with any building works for a permanent building; or

+[Act 22 of 2012 wef 01/03/2019]

+(d) any structure used only for the outdoor display of an advertisement or signboard,

 but does not include any bridge, any decking for a bridge, or any earth retaining structure;

 [47/2007 wef 01/10/2008]

+[Act 22 of 2012 wef 01/03/2019]

 “temporary occupation licence” means a temporary occupation licence issued under section 8(1) of the repealed Act;